jazzband/django-polymorphic/README.rst

 In general, the effect of django_polymorphic is twofold:

-On one hand it makes sure that model inheritance just works as you expect, by simply ensuring that you always get back exactly thesame objects from the database you stored there - regardless how you access them, making model inheritance much more "pythonic".
+On one hand it makes sure that model inheritance just works as you expect, by simply ensuring that you always get back exactly the same objects from the database you stored there - regardless how you access them, making model inheritance much more "pythonic".
 This can save you a lot of unpleasant workarounds that tend to